The 10 Most Scandalous Nudes in Art (NSFW)

 Mark Twain once called Titian’s Venus “the foulest, the vilest, the obscenest picture the world possesses.” – just look at Venus’ hand, it looks very suspicious.
 It is probably a portrait of a courtesan, perhaps Zaffetta.
 Even the indefatigable finder of allegories drawing on Renaissance Neoplatonism, the art historian Edgar Wind, had to admit that in this case “an undisguised hedonism had at last dispelled the Platonic metaphors” With her unabashed nudity and strong gaze into the viewers’ eyes, the nude female in this 1538 work of art is undeniably erotic.

-This painting is the only surviving nude by Velazquez, a Spanish artist of the 17th century.
-Such paintings were really rare during those times and due to its nude content it was officially discouraged by the Spanish Inquisition.
-But Velazquez being King Philip IV’s painter did not fear making such paintings.
+This painting is the only surviving nude by Diego Velazquez, a Spanish artist of the 17th century.
+Such paintings were really rare during those times and due to its nude content, it was officially discouraged by the Spanish Inquisition.
+But Velazquez, being King Philip IV’s painter, did not fear making such paintings.
 But there is another story connected to this painting – on March 10, 1914 this painting was mercilessly attacked by a woman named Mary Richardson.

 5. Edouard Manet, Luncheon on the Grass

 The woman has no explicit reason to be naked – she is not a mythological figure but a normal lunch companion – and her partners are both clothed.
 The nudity wasn’t even the most shocking part of this painting though.
 Manet’s painting style and his refusal to make subtle gradations between the light and dark part of the painting, as well as his deliberately shallow depth and perspective, were also considered avant-garde.